ervitis/exchange-rates-operator/README.md

 - Reconcile controller for the operator
 - Run operator inside localhost cluster (minikube)
+- Logs to see state
+- Modify status table when describe pod status

 ## DOING

-- Logs to see state
 - Define ENV for exchange rates api: configmap or secret
+- Create service

 ## TODO

-- Modify status table when describe pod status
 - Attach db (optional)
+- Create ingress
+- Create volume for the secrets